grafana/agent/docs/sources/flow/tutorials/flow-by-example/first-components-and-stdlib/index.md

 ## Finishing up and next steps

-You might have noticed that running the agent with the above configs created a directory called `data-agent` in the directory you ran the agent from.
+You might have noticed that running the agent with the above configurations created a directory called `data-agent` in the directory you ran the agent from.
 This directory is where components can store data, such as the `prometheus.exporter.unix` component storing its WAL (Write Ahead Log).
 If you look in the directory, do you notice anything interesting?
 The directory for each component is the fully-qualified name!

-If you'd like to store the data elsewhere, you can specify a different directory by supplying the `--storage.path` flag to the agent's run command, e.g. `/path/to/agent run config.river --storage.path /etc/grafana-agent`.
-Generally you will want to use a persistent directory for this, as some components may use the data stored in this directory to perform their function.
+If you'd like to store the data elsewhere, you can specify a different directory by supplying the `--storage.path` flag to the agent's run command, for example, `/path/to/agent run config.river --storage.path /etc/grafana-agent`.
+Generally, you will want to use a persistent directory for this, as some components may use the data stored in this directory to perform their function.

-In the next section we will look at how to configure the agent to collect logs from a file and send them to Loki.
+In the next tutorial, we will look at how to configure the agent to collect logs from a file and send them to Loki.
 We will also look at using different components to process metrics and logs before sending them.